EdoardoChidichimo/FuseNet/README.md

     - Network structure (fully_connected, small_world, scale_free, random),
     - Topic (any string),
     - Condition random persona,
     - Self-regulation (boolean),
+    - Decision-making explanations (boolean)
     - VLU proportion, and
     - Exploration probability
 - ✅ Memory, Reflection, and Regulation Modules: Agents remember past interactions and adjust their messaging behaviour.
-Self-regulation ensures that agents align their behaviours with their previous history/context (Piao et al., 2025)
+Self-regulation ensures that agents align their behaviours with their previous history/context (Piao et al., 2025).
+Agents can also provide explanations for their decisions.
 - ✅ Upvoting & Engagement Mechanism: Based on their reflection module, agents decide to ignore or upvote posts and can control their social circles by deciding to unfollow another agent (and thus not be exposed to their posts in the next generations).
 There is an exploration probability parameter which controls how likely an agent comes across a post from an agent they don't follow.
 - ✅ Interactive & Animated Visualisations: Supports interactive network graphs and frame-by-frame animations of network evolution.
 Edges often denote _mutual_ followings (i.e., it cannot visualise those agents who follow another agent that is not following them).
 Node sizes reflect cumulative upvotes across generations.